LaBayanne/Andromeda/README.md

 I think you should test this version before reading this.

 This version include a main menu, similarly to a windows desktop.
-Click on Start or to open a submenu.
+Click on Start or press escape to open a submenu.
 In this menu, you can launch a new game (and select the number of players), load an existing game (there is only one saved game on the same moment) and quit the game.

 On the main game, similarly to the first version of the game, you control a file and must take all the file of the screen.
+Like on the main menu you can click on start or press escape top open a submenu, where you can go back to the main menu, quit the game, save the game or load a game.
+This menu stop the game too.

+The game includes three different "planets" and three different "starships".
+Planets :

+	- File :
+			- production speed : 		average
+			- type of starships : 	Finger
+	- Directory :
+			- production speed : 		fast
+			- type of starships : 	Arrow
+	- Application :
+			- production speed : 		slow
+			- type of starships : 	MoveCursor

+Starships :

+	- Finger :
+			- damage :					2
+			- speed : 					average
+			- cost :					1
+	- Arrow :
+			- damage : 				1
+			- speed : 					fast
+			- cost : 					1
+	- MoveCursor :
+			- damage : 				4
+			- speed :					slow
+			- cost :					3

 ---------------